gmalecha/gmalecha.github.io/_drafts/trying-out-mtac.md

     google.setOnLoadCallback(drawChart);
 </script>

 Mtac solidly beats Ltac on most problem sizes for the search but is substantially slower on checking the final proof term.
 This suggests that the proof that we are building with Mtac is still far from optimal.
 At the high level, this can be attributed to a wildly different proof search technique, but there are also low-level optimizations that are still possible.

-Consider for example the following proof for the problem instance of size 2.
+### Comparison with Computational Reflection ###

-Even after all of the optimization, Mtac isn't as fast as [computational reflection]({% post_url 2016-02-20-rtac-technical-overview %}), e.g. the [Rtac](https://github.com/gmalecha/mirror-core) implementation of cancellation solves problems of size 100 in under a second while Mtac takes 5 seconds on a problem of size 30.
-While it isn't very common to have such large problems, it is not uncommon when stitching automation together.
+Even after all of the optimization, Mtac is not as fast as [computational reflection]({% post_url 2016-02-20-rtac-technical-overview %}), e.g. the [Rtac](https://github.com/gmalecha/mirror-core) implementation of cancelation solves problems of size 100 in under a second while Mtac takes 30 seconds on a problem half the size.
+While it is not very common to have such large problems, it is not uncommon when stitching automation together.
 For example, program verification might result in tens of calls to an entailment checker each with a goal of perhaps 10 or so conjuncts.
 Stitching all of these proofs together along with the reasoning about the program can quickly become costly.

 ## Final Thoughts ##

 Mtac is quite convenient and light-weight to use; however, getting good performance can be a bit tricky.
-The main thing that you need to understand to write reasonably efficient Mtac tactics is the evaluation mechanism.
-The various iterations took some time but the optimizations are well worth it (over a 1000x speedup).
+The main thing that you need to understand to write efficient Mtac tactics is the evaluation mechanism.
+The various iterations took some time but the optimizations are well worth it.

-While you could chalk this up to implementation, I believe that what is going on here is important.
-Constructing the proof term within the function is convenient, however the type confuses what is happening.
-Even though you have equalities in the context, if your function attempts to eliminate them (in the usual way) in the wrong place everything the term will get stuck and ultimately fail.
-What you need to keep in mind is that some of the variables in your context are going to be "values" that you can inspect and others are going to be terms (not necesssarily closed) so you should not inspect them.
+While you could chalk this up to implementation, I believe that what is going on here is important. **Constructing the proof term within the function is convenient, however the type confuses what is happening.** Even though you have equalities in the context, if your function attempts to eliminate one (in the usual way) in the wrong place everything the term will get stuck and ultimately fail.
+What you need to keep in mind is that some of the variables in your context are going to be "values" that you can inspect and others are going to be terms (not necesssarily closed) so you should not inspect them using vanilla pattern matching.

 Mtac does allow you to write tactics in a typed manner, but it still generates proof objects.
 While the terms that it constructs are not immediately re-checked by the system, they are re-checked at ```Qed``` time.
 Coq 8.5's ```uconstr``` feature removes some of the type checking overhead of naive Ltac, but Mtac still seems to be a lot nicer.